brandonharris177/BrandonHarris.ElectronPortfolio/README.md

 # brandonharris.electronportfolio

-Project built unsing Windows 10 and node 12.
+Electron app built using the Vue CLI and node 12 on Windows 10.
 Dependancies used:
     vue-cli-plugin-electron-builder
     qrcode.vue